Tim Ream: Fulham

 On August 20, 2015, Ream was sold to Fulham, with whom he signed a four-year contract.
 The move had an undisclosed fee and an option to extend his stay by a further year.

 He made his Fulham debut on August 29, 2015, in a 3–1 win over Rotherham United, playing 90 minutes.
 He made 29 appearances for the club in his first season, partly due to international commitment and injuries.
-After initially playing as a centre back, he was used at left back toward the end of the season, following the departure of James Husband.
+After initially playing as a center back, he was used at left back toward the end of the season, following the departure of James Husband.
 He scored his first goal for the club in a 2–1 loss against Queens Park Rangers on October 1, 2016.

 Ream scored his first ever Premier League goal for Fulham on Boxing Day 2022 against Crystal Palace.

+On October 7, 2023, Ream made his 300th appearance for Fulham in a 3–1 win over Sheffield United.

+On December 29, 2023, Ream extended his contract with Fulham until the summer of 2025.

+Charlotte FC

+On August 7, 2024, Ream signed for Major League Soccer club Charlotte FC on a two-year contract with the option for a further twelve months.